stevedav131207-cell/News-Aggregator-with-Category-Filters-Read-Later/README.md

 - Started learning FastAPI ..
 - Studied DOM and API Calling with using Postman.
 - Studied about Django and file manipulation.

+# DAY-4 ----

+- Studied more about Django.
+- Completed DOM.
+- Tried to create a demo interface of the website.